 The new text and cases cover a broad range of evidence and potential objections, including objections related to:

-- Voir Dire: permissible topics; time limits; discriminatory use of peremptory challenges.
+- Voir Dire: implicit bias; permissible topics; time limits; discriminatory use of peremptory challenges.

-- Opening Statements: personal attacks; inflammatory statements; failure to set forth a claim; settlement negotiations; repairs.
+- Opening Statements: personal attacks; inflammatory statements; failure to set forth a claim; repairs.

-- Real Evidence: challenges to the chain of custody; admissibility of photos of an accident scene or a victim.
+- Real Evidence: challenges to the chain of custody; photos of an accident scene or victim; inflammatory or prejudicial photos.

-- Documents: admissibility of photocopies, summaries, printouts; public documents; business records; electronic evidence.
+- Documents: admissibility of photocopies, summaries, printouts; public documents; business records; electronic evidence; secondary evidence.

-- Witness Competency: infancy; lack of personal knowledge, mental impairment; intoxication.
+- Witness Competence: oath or affirmation; lack of personal knowledge, mental impairment; juror as a witness.

-- Juror Misconduct: sleeping during trial; discussing the case before deliberations; conducting independent research; visiting the scene.
+- Juror Misconduct: juror bias; inconsistent verdict; conducting independent research; visiting the scene.

 ABBREVIATED TABLE OF CONTENTS